-Important: The benefits are easier to notice when the model is in Import mode.
+The benefits are most noticeable in Import mode models.
 All the examples here use Import mode.
-On Direct Query or Direct Lake, it’s more difficult to notice benefits.
+On Direct Query or Direct Lake, it’s more difficult to see the benefits.

 The semantic model is managed by an internal analysis service, which is in the core of Power BI services.